 We’re not trying to sell you applications here.
 Our concern is that you’re getting as much out of QuickBooks itself as you can.
 We can steer you toward add-on solutions if that seems necessary, but we’re always happy to work with you on getting to know QuickBooks Online better and matching its capabilities to your company’s needs.

 Assessing finance charges is a complicated process.
-But if you have a lot of late payments coming in, you may want to consider it.
+But if you have a lot of late payments coming in, you may want to consider getting accounting services and talking to a professional.

 There are many reasons why your customers send in payments past their due dates.
 Maybe they missed or misplaced your invoice, or they’re disputing the charges.
 They might not be very conscientious about bill-paying.
 Or they simply don’t have the money.